 The Vocational Education and Training sector will be supported through increased subsidies for apprenticeships, traineeships, and other categories.
 No applications are required; adjustments will be made automatically.

 The government aims to expedite the rollout of the Canberra Institute of Technology's (CIT's) "Study Work Anywhere Any Time" initiative by harnessing the expertise of local SMBs.
 This will support businesses and retain those with valuable technological skills.

-The Canberra Business Advice and Support Service is designed to help small businesses address the effects of the recent environmental and health emergencies on their entities.
+The Canberra Business Advice and Support Service has been designed to help small businesses address the effects of the recent environmental and health emergencies on their entities.
 Their interventions include four hours of one-on-one support and business development resources.
 Interested parties can call (02) 6297 3121 to make a booking.
 Alternatively, email firstname.lastname@example.org.